 When does my card expire?

-All CitizenCards do not expire, however we advise cardholders to renew their membership and replace their ID cards when they are eligible for a higher age band card (because they turned 16 or 18) or their appearance has changed.
+All CitizenCards issued before 7th January 2021 do not expire, however we advise cardholders to renew their membership and replace their ID cards when they are eligible for a higher age band card (because they turned 16 or 18) or their appearance has changed.

-You can also replace your existing CitizenCard if your name has legally changed since your previous Citizencard was issued.
-Please note you will need to include with your replacement application a copy of your change of name deed or marriage certificate.
+You can also replace your existing CitizenCard if your name has legally changed since your previous Citizencard was issued (a Marriage Certificate, Court Order or Change of Name Deed will be required).

 A Standard CitizenCard Replacement application costs £12 (card issued within 21 days).